Campbell's: Recent history

 Denise Morrison served as the company's president and CEO from 2011 through 2018.

 On December 21, 2018, Mark Clouse, former CEO of Pinnacle Foods, was announced as Campbell's CEO effective January 22, 2019.

 Having sold over $450 million a year worth of Chunky Soup from 2004 to 2017, Campbell's asked for a trademark on "Chunky", which was approved in 2019.

 In July 2019, Campbell's agreed to sell its stake in the Kelsen Group for $300 million to a subsidiary of Ferrero SpA, with the transfer to be completed in 2020.
 Campbell's also divested Arnott's Biscuits to KKR for $2.2 billion at the same time.

 In August 2023, it was announced that Campbell's had acquired the Louisville, Colorado-headquartered food manufacturer Sovos Brands for $2.7 billion.

 On August 1, 2024, Campbell's announced that it will transfer its stock listing from the NYSE to the Nasdaq Global Select Market starting on August 16 at the market close.
 Trading on Nasdaq began on August 19, 2024.

 On August 26, 2024, Campbell's announced it completed the sale of its Pop Secret popcorn business to Our Home, an independent snack company.
 Terms of the transaction were not disclosed.

 On September 11, 2024, Campbell's announced a name change to The Campbell's Company.
 The change was approved on November 19, 2024.
 President and CEO Mark Clouse retired from his position to be named the team president of the NFL's Washington Commanders, with Mick Beekhuizen succeeding him on February 1, 2025.

+In September 2025, Campbell's admitted to multiple violations of the Clean Water Act.
+Campbell's Napoleon, Ohio canning plant dumped millions of gallons of waste into the Maumee River, which feeds Lake Erie, over a six and a half year period.

+In November 2025, a lawsuit was filed by Robert Garza, a former cybersecurity analyst for the company.
+The suit alleges Garza was fired after complaining about racist comments by an executive, Martin Bally, made during a meeting in November 2024.
+In an alleged recording of the meeting which was released to the media by Garza, an individual Garza claims is Bally states in an expletive-filled rant that Campbell's makes food for poor people and that they themselves don't want to eat it because the meat is bio-engineered and "came from a 3-D printer".
+Later that same month, Bally was dismissed by the company.